keenlabs/keen-gem/README.md

 The Keen IO API provides rich querying capabilities against your event data set.
 For more information, see the [Data Analysis API Guide](https://keen.io/docs/data-analysis/).

-Queries require that a Read Key is provided.
-Just like project ID, we encourage that you set this as an environment variable:

-    KEEN_READ_KEY=yyyyyyyyyyyyyyyy
+Running queries requires that `KEEN_READ_KEY` is set.

-Here's are some examples of querying with keen-gem.
+Here are some examples of querying with keen-gem.
 Let's assume you've added some events to the "purchases" collection.

 ```ruby
 Keen.count("purchases") # => 100